katedaynee/kate-github-overview/README.md

 ---

-“*The credit marketer is good at adding values to users and storytelling by nature.”
-Me =))*
+“*The credit marketer is good at adding values to users and storytelling.”
+Kate being-18-forever =))*